Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meet the woman who snatched the gun of a South Korean soldier enforcing martial law at the National Assembly

-After the National Assembly voted in favor, President Yoon lifted martial law six hours after its declaration.
+After the National Assembly voted to approve it, President Yoon lifted martial law six hours after its declaration.

 The Special Operations Command commander's testimony contradicts previous information from military officials that then-Defense Minister Kim Yong-hyun was the one who ordered the lawmakers to be pushed out of the parliament building.